mikiakira/php-simple-kanban/README.md

 ## Installation
   * Copy app.template.db and rename it to app.db
   * Open config / define.php and set the password
+  * Open config / define.php and please choose a language.
+Change the value of "const LANG".
+The default is en in English.
+Japanese is ja.

 ## BackUp